riok/mapperly/docs/docs/contributing/debugging.md

 ## Unit tests

-To debug the Mapperly in unit tests, set a breakpoint in the code of Mappery which you want to debug and run the tests in debug mode.
+To debug the Mapperly in unit tests, set a breakpoint in the code of Mapperly which you want to debug and run the tests in debug mode.

 ## Integration tests